Lead Guitar Solo Lesson – Phrasing Over The Barline

 This phrasing style is very dramatic and it’s another great example of delayed resolution.

-Check out this video to see and hear it in action:
+Check out this lead guitar solo demonstration video to see and hear it in action:

-Now that you know how to solo over the barline and play more creative guitar licks, what’s next?
+Now that you know how to play a lead guitar solo phrase over the barline and play more creative licks, what’s next?

-The next step is to learn even more phrasing techniques that make your guitar licks drip with soul-satisfying emotion.
-I help you with this (for free) in my new eGuide: “The Secret To Adding Fire & Emotion To Any Guitar Lick… Even If You Can’t Play Fast Yet” Download it today and start playing guitar licks other guitarists will envy.
+The next step is to learn more phrasing techniques that make your lead guitar licks drip with emotion.
+I help you with this (for free) in my new eGuide: “The Secret To Adding Fire & Emotion To Any Guitar Lick… Even If You Can’t Play Fast Yet” Download it today and play lead guitar solo licks other guitarists envy.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
-He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Become a much better guitar player with heavy metal guitar lessons online.
+He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Want to create killer lead guitar solo licks?
+Do it with heavy metal guitar lessons online.

 |Forward this article to your friends|